 7. Communicate with Your Team to Address Client Concerns

 Effective communication becomes even more vital during a crisis.
+Accounting firms and coronavirus, had a similar kind of scenario in terms of communication.
 Make a plan in such a way that all grey areas are eliminated around schedules, deadlines, responsibilities, or expectations.
 Unlike office premises, you need to conduct more check-ins on the activities of the employees during the day to ensure proper efficiency and productivity is in place.

 Also, you should be prepared for a lot of client calls during this time as they may call you in panic concerning the impact of stock market investments on their yearly or quarterly goals.
 So, make sure you communicate with your employees regarding client demands and get them prepared to address unexpected demands at the earliest during this situation.